Telomere385/Autoresearch/README.md

 # Mini AutoResearch Agent Harness

-This repository implements a small LLM Agent that improves a real Flappy Bird Q-learning experiment.
-The LLM receives a natural-language goal, creates a multi-step plan, selects native function tools, edits run-local configuration, launches Python subprocesses, inspects metrics and logs, decides whether to accept or roll back each candidate, and writes the final report.
+Mini AutoResearch is a compact LLM-agent harness for running real, bounded machine-learning experiments.
+In the included task, the agent improves a Flappy Bird Q-learning policy by inspecting the project, planning a sequence of experiments, editing run-local configuration, launching training and evaluation processes, comparing measured results, and documenting its findings.

-Python is the harness, not the planner.
-It executes the requested tools, restricts filesystem and command access, independently validates metrics, verifies rollback snapshots, enforces budgets, and records the complete interaction.
+The LLM decides what to investigate and which experiment to try next.
+The Python harness controls what may actually happen: it validates every tool request, restricts file and command access, verifies metrics independently, enforces experiment budgets, performs checked rollbacks, and records the complete run for later audit.

+## Key Properties

+- **Real experiments:** candidates are trained and evaluated by Python subprocesses; results are neither simulated nor precomputed.
+- **Bounded autonomy:** the search space, filesystem access, command execution, experiment count, tool-call count, and runtime are explicitly limited.
+- **Independent verification:** process status, metric files, candidate configurations, comparisons, rollbacks, and the final report are checked by deterministic code.
+- **Recoverable iteration:** each candidate starts from a snapshot of the last accepted configuration, allowing regressions to be rolled back and verified.
+- **Complete traceability:** model messages, tool calls, configurations, logs, metrics, state transitions, and reports are persisted under a unique run directory.

+For a detailed architecture and experiment analysis, see [Report.md](Report.md).

-## Install
+## Quick Start

 Python 3.10 or newer is recommended.

+### 1. Install dependencies

 ```powershell
 python -m pip install -r requirements.txt
 ```

-The Flappy Bird task sets SDL video and audio drivers to `dummy` for headless execution.
+The Flappy Bird task automatically uses SDL's `dummy` video and audio drivers, so experiments can run without a display or audio device.

-## Configure
+### 2. Configure the provider

-The default configuration is [configs/autoresearch.yaml](configs/autoresearch.yaml).
-It contains:
+The default runtime configuration is [configs/autoresearch.yaml](configs/autoresearch.yaml).
+It defines:

-- OpenAI-compatible provider, model, API endpoint, timeout, and retry settings;
+- the OpenAI-compatible provider, model, endpoint, timeout, and retry policy;
-- natural-language goal file, task command, data/Q-table path, and metric path;
+- the natural-language goal, experiment command, input data, and metrics path;
+- the optimization objective, baseline, and allowed hyperparameter values;
-- minimum/maximum candidate experiments, tool-call, failure, wall-time, and subprocess budgets;
+- candidate, tool-call, failure, wall-clock, and subprocess budgets;
-- baseline configuration and allowed candidate parameter values;
 - readable paths, the run-local writable path, and the command allowlist;
-- the requirement for a real failure-and-recovery event.
+- the requirement to demonstrate a measured failure or regression followed by a verified rollback.

-Set the configured API key environment variable:
+Set the API key through the environment variable named in the configuration:

 ```powershell
 $env:DASHSCOPE_API_KEY="your-api-key"
 ```

-The default `kimi/kimi-k3` setup uses the official OpenAI Python SDK against DashScope's OpenAI-compatible Chat Completions endpoint.
-The transport configures connection reuse, timeout, typed API errors, and SDK retries.
-The Agent preserves Kimi's provider-specific `reasoning_content` in subsequent messages and disables parallel tool calls.
+The default configuration uses `kimi/kimi-k3` through DashScope's OpenAI-compatible Chat Completions endpoint and the official OpenAI Python SDK.
+SDK timeouts and retries are configurable.
+Provider-specific `reasoning_content` returned by Kimi is preserved in later messages, and parallel tool calls are disabled.

-## Run

-Start the complete workflow with one main command:
+### 3. Start a run

 ```powershell
 python main.py --config configs/autoresearch.yaml --run-id research_agent_001
 ```

+Each run ID must be new.
+The harness creates `runs/<run_id>/` with `exist_ok=False` and never overwrites an existing run.

-Progress is printed live to `stderr` while the final machine-readable result remains on `stdout`:
+Live progress is written to `stderr`, while the final machine-readable result is written to `stdout`:

 ```text
 [13:41:10] PLAN    submitted 6 steps